 You’ll want to pare expenses way down.
 Every dollar you don’t spend needlessly is a dollar that will help clear your financial decks.

 Not sure how to cut costs?
 Start by tracking them.
 A free service like PowerWallet will tell you where your dollars are going, which can be a real eye-opener.
 Next, use the Money Talks News archives for ideas on how to save money in every aspect of your life.

-Once you’ve paid off a debt, you can “snowball” it – that is, add all the money you were paying toward it to the next obligation on your hit list.
+Once you’ve paid off a debt, you can “snowball” it – that is, direct all the money you were paying on the first debt to the next obligation on your hit list.
 Again, you’ll make minimum payments on all the others in order to focus on paying one off quickly.

 Highlighting the zero balance with yellow or pink marker drives home the point: I have paid down X dollars – look how much closer I am to my goal!

-“That gives you momentum,” says Foss, founder and president of Empyrion Wealth Management in Roseville, Calif.
+“That gives you momentum,” says Foss, founder and president of Empyrion Wealth Management in Roseville, California.

-Foss also suggests that rewards credit card holders apply those reward points toward their balances, versus trading them in for gift cards or airline tickets.
+Foss also suggests that holders of rewards credit cards apply those reward points toward their balances, versus trading them in for gift cards or airline tickets.